wh-alice/mig_visualstudio/vs/test_notintoc/how-to--add-an-extraction-rule-to-a-web-performance-test.md

 ---
-title: "How to: Add an Extraction Rule to a Web Performance Test | testtitle" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Add an Extraction Rule to a Web Performance Test" ms.custom: "" ms.date: "09/28/2016" ms.prod: "visual-studio-tfs-dev14"